jwkelley/geog418-fall2025-assignment1/README.md

 norm_23_PVAL <- shapiro.test(df_23$VARIABLE)$p.value
 ```

 Finally you can test if these two samples are similar, or drawn from the same population.
 Because your normality test and descriptive statistics likely point towards the samples being skewed and not normally distributed we will use the Kolmogorov-Smirnov (KS) test.
-The KS test is a non-parametric test that does not assume the samples are normally distributed.
+The KS test is a non-parametric test that does not assume the samples are normally distributed, unlike the z-test.
 One thing to note is that the null hypothesis is looking at the entire cumulative distribution function and not just the means so you have to be careful how you interpret any directional tests you may try.
 Please come talk to me if you want to know more about this.

 ```
 ksResult <- ks.test(df_17$VARIABLE, df_23$VARIABLE, alternative = "two.sided")
+ksD <- ksResult$statistic
+ksP <- ksResult$p.value
 ```
 **Note:** You will likely get a warning about the presence of ties.
 You can ignore this but note that the P-value might be on the conservative side if the data have many observations with the exact same fire size, which is likely given how fire size is recorded and rounded.